Visit and educational activities (for schools)

 To supplement classroom teaching on subjects relating to the Legislative Council and to provide students with basic knowledge about the Legislature.

-Part I – Presentation on the composition and functions of the Legislative Council (15 minutes); and
+Part I – Brief introduction on topics such as composition and work of the Legislative Council, and the law-making process or motion debate (15 minutes); and

-Part II – Role-play on the work of the Legislative Council (20 minutes) focusing on a mock motion debate, with details as follows:
+Part II – Role-play on the work of the Legislative Council, focuses on either the passage of a mock bill or a mock motion debate (30 minutes), with details as follows:

-Mock motion debate – The topics of mock motion debate and related scripts are provided as follows:
+(b) Mock motion debate – The suggested topics of mock motion debate and related sample scripts are provided as follows: *

 Post-visit learning activities